Our very talented photographer friend Janelle at Atelier Photographie took some photos of our little family for Christmas.

 My post on Teen Witch below inspired my Flashback Friday for this week.
 The style associated with the 1980s is probably my favorite, and if you watch that clip you'll understand why this particular fashion era was so spectacular.
 And a bit frightening.
 But mostly spectacular.

 When I was growing up, I wanted to be just like Angela Bower, the TV mom from Who's the Boss.
 I thought she was a glamorous career woman and she worked at an advertising agency, which I thought looked like fun.
+Her style likely influenced my wardrobe choice for my kindergarten picture (as well as my career choice today):

 "Excuse me--you over there, playing 'Duck, Duck, Goose' and